I am not an ethnic minority, am I still eligible to apply?

 Am I required to take a language test before applying?

 Maybe.
-For work in Brazil, an intensive three month language course will be available to students without prior structured course work.
 Language competency is self assessed on your application and may be orally confirmed prior to project assignments.
 For work in Nicaragua, the host organization may require written or oral proof of competency.
 For work in other countries, translators are utilized when necessary.

 How important is the Statement of Purpose?